The Best Things to Do in Budapest: An Insider's Guide From Two People Who Lived Here

 ADMIRE BUDAPEST FROM FISHERMAN’S BASTION

-Built between 1895 and 1902 (although the original walls were built in the 1700s) in a Neo-Romanesque style by architect Frigyes Schulek, the bastion comprises seven stone towers, which symbolise the seven chieftains of Hungary.
+Built between 1895 and 1902 in Neo-Romanesque style by architect Frigyes Schulek, the bastion comprises seven towers representing the seven chieftains of the Magyar tribes.

 THE DETAILS